-- a) In this clause 12.4, - i.
-Ethical Supplier Mandate means the Queensland Government policy titled 'Ethical Supplier Mandate' or any policy that replaces that policy - ii.
+- a) In this Clause 12.4: - i.
+Ethical Supplier Mandate means the Queensland Government policy, Ethical Supplier Mandate, or any policy that replaces that policy - ii.
 Ethical Supplier Threshold means the Ethical Supplier Threshold in paragraph 2.3 of the Queensland Procurement Policy - iii.
 Government Department or instrumentality means any governmental regulator, including Work Health Safety Queensland, the Queensland Building and Construction Commission, the Fair Work Commission, and - iv.
-The Tripartite procurement advisory panel is a singular body established by government to provide objective advice and recommendations to the decision makers regarding non-compliance with the mandate and threshold. - b) The Contractor shall comply with the ethical supplier threshold. - c) The Principal may obtain information about the Contractor relevant to the Contractor's compliance with the ethical supplier threshold and ethical supplier mandate that may be held
+The Tripartite procurement advisory panel is a singular body established by government to provide objective advice and recommendations to the decision makers regarding noncompliance with the mandate and threshold. - b) The Contractor shall comply with the Ethical Supplier Threshold and Ethical Supplier Mandate.

-- by the Tripartite procurement advisory panel, or any Government department, or instrumentality, and take the information into account in assessing the offer.
-The Contractor agrees to provide all information requested during an audit or investigation, including the information of any Subcontractors. - d) The Contractor acknowledges that a failure to comply with the Principal's policies that apply to the Work under the proposed contract or the Contractor's obligations under the proposed contract may result in the imposition of a demerit or sanction under the Ethical Supplier Mandate, in addition to any other remedies available to the Principal under this Contract. - e) Failing to comply with the requirements of this clause 12.4(b) is a substantial breach of Contract for the purpose of Clause 11.2(f) of this General Conditions of Contract.
+- c) The Principal may obtain information about the Contractor relevant to the Contractor's compliance with the Ethical Supplier Threshold and Ethical Supplier Mandate that may be held by the Tripartite procurement advisory panel, or any Government department, or instrumentality, and take the information into account in assessing the offer.
+The Contractor agrees to provide all information requested during an audit or investigation, including the information of any Subcontractors, and - d) The Contractor acknowledges that a failure to comply with the Principal's policies that apply to the Work under the proposed contract or the Contractor's obligations under the proposed contract may result in the imposition of a demerit or sanction under the Ethical Supplier Mandate, in addition to any other remedies available to the Principal under this Contract, and failing to comply with the requirements of this Clause 12.4(b) is a substantial breach of Contract for the purpose of Clause 11.2(f) of this document.